MarvellEmbeddedProcessors/dao/doc/guides/prog_guide/pem_lib.rst

 The PEM library provides a framework for memory mapping PEM(SDP) BAR region and dividing BAR area among all VFs.
-BAR area would be used by other libraries such as ``virtio-net`` for communication between host and Octeon DPU FW.
-This library runs on Octeon DPU cores.
+BAR area would be used by other libraries such as ``virtio-net`` for communication between host and Octeon Data FW.
+This library runs on Octeon cores.

 Prerequisites:
 ~~~~~~~~~~~~~~